-Henna has been a staple in ayurvedic hair regimens for years.
-It’s like, if you are using herbal hair products to care for your hair and don’t use henna, your hair regimen is incomplete.
+Henna has been a staple in Ayurvedic (or herbal) hair regimens for years.
+It’s like, if you are using herbal hair products to care for your hair and don’t use it, your hair regimen is incomplete.
 So, in this article you’ll find ways to use this precious herb in an herbal hair regimen.

 You’ll find a number of articles here on Fine Natural Hair and Faith with info on using henna.
-I’ll link some of them below but in the meantime, let’s look at the number of ways you can use henna in your hair regimen:
+I’ll link some of them below but in the meantime, let’s look at the number of ways to use henna in your hair regimen:

-Once your henna is mixed, allow it to sit on your hair for an hour to over night.
-Depending on the quality of henna you use the dye within may release rapidly.
-The dye within henna is what’s known as the lawsone content.
+Once everything is mixed, allow it to sit on your hair for an hour to over night.
+Depending on the quality you use the dye within may release rapidly.
+The dye within is what’s known as the lawsone content.
 The higher the amount of lawsone in the henna, the faster the dye can release and the richer & deeper your color stain will be.

-When doing a full strength henna treatment, once the dye releases, you may optionally add a natural oil to the mixture to reduce the likelihood of your hair feeling dry after rinsing.
+When doing a full strength treatment, once the dye releases, you may optionally add a natural oil to the mixture to reduce the likelihood of your hair feeling dry after rinsing.
 Once you do rinse, always follow with a deep conditioning treatment sans protein.
-This will balance out the strength you received from the henna with necessary moisture.
+This will balance out the strength you received with necessary moisture.

 Related Article: Using Rajasthani Henna on My Crown and Glory

-Similar to how you would make a full strength henna, you’ll mix henna and allow it to sit for at least an hour before applying to your hair.
-The difference is you’ll be mixing henna into a conditioner of your choice and won’t need to follow with a separate deep conditioner afterward.
+Similar to how you would make a full strength treatment, you’ll mix henna and allow it to sit for at least an hour before applying to your hair.
+The difference is you’ll be mixing the herb into a conditioner of your choice and won’t need to follow with a separate deep conditioner afterward.

 Henna can be applied to your hair right away if you plan to leave it in for a while.
 This is something I like to do when running errands or doing housework.
 After rinsing, all you need to do is to proceed with your normal styling process.